The Best Shower Doors of 2023

 Most shower doors are constructed using tempered glass with either stainless steel or aluminum framing.
 The framing typically comes with a chrome finish, though a number of other options might be available, including matte black, brushed nickel, oil-rubbed bronze, and matte gold.

 The glass used for shower doors ranges in thickness with the most common sizes being ¼ inch and ⅜ inch.
-Clear glass is the most popular because of its modern aesthetic and tendency to make a bathroom feel larger.
-Clear glass is, however, higher maintenance when it comes to cleaning and provides no privacy in shared bathrooms.
+Clear glass shower doors are the most popular because of the modern aesthetic and tendency to make a bathroom feel larger.
+Clear glass requires, however, more maintenance when it comes to cleaning and provides no privacy in shared bathrooms.
 Frosted and opaque textured glass are both easier to maintain and provide increased privacy.

 Handle and Towel Bars